 On September 11, 2001, fear ran high across the nation and Milwaukee was no different.
 In addition to fear generated by the terrorist attack, many within Milwaukee’s Muslim community feared misplaced retribution in its aftermath, so much so that the school of the Islamic Society of Milwaukee let out early.
 Near the Islamic Center, a man banged a flagpole on the roof of a Muslim woman’s car-hood and a Sikh man wearing a turban was attacked at the gas station.

 Yet, Heinen remembers there were also those who came to show solidarity with the Muslim community, reaffirming their long-time connections.
 On September 12, 2001, the Interfaith Conference and its Milwaukee Association for Interfaith Relations (now the Committee for Interfaith Understanding) organized an interfaith prayer service to honor the victims of 9/11 and to show solidarity among different faith communities in Milwaukee.
 On the 10th anniversary of 9/11, the Milwaukee Bel Canto Chorus and the Milwaukee Chamber Orchestra performed Mozart’s Requiem on a stage in Cathedral Square Park, an event broadcast live on Milwaukee Public Television.
 Interfaith Conference coordinated statements from different faiths in Milwaukee to be included in the program, with representation from the Muslim, Buddhist, Jewish, Sikh, Unitarian Universalist, and various Christian communities.
 “I think we were able to interject a real note of interfaith tolerance and hope into that program,” Heinen said.
 The Peace and International Issues Committee staffed tables and cut swaths of colorful cloth so they could invite people to write a prayer, thought, or comment on the flags, which were then hung in Cathedral Square.
-The Interfaith Conference also invited local high students from Jewish, Muslim, Catholic, and Hindu backgrounds to address over 800 of their peers during an assembly at Pius XI High School.
+The Interfaith Conference also invited local high school students from Jewish, Muslim, Catholic, and Hindu backgrounds to address over 800 of their peers during an assembly at Pius XI High School.
 The presenters were asked to reflect on the meaning of 9/11 in the lives of those who were very young at the time of the attacks.

 In the aftermath of the fatal shooting at the Sikh Temple of Wisconsin on August 5th, 2012, the Interfaith Conference of Milwaukee connected with the community in a number of ways.
 In addition to participating in a number of prayer vigils, the Conference hosted a “know your neighbor” event in Oak Creek during which priests of the Sikh Temple played the harmonium and chanted from the Guru Granth Sahib.
 The music was followed by presentations about the Sikh faith and the history of Sikhs in the Milwaukee area, in addition to short presentations on Islam, Judaism, Hinduism and Buddhism.
 Heinen recounts that during the annual Interfaith Conference luncheon that year, the Sikh community was honored for “their tremendous example of peaceful, faithful, loving response to violence,” a commendation that ended with a standing ovation.
 The following spring, the Peace and International Issues Committee’s annual luncheon series focused on “Why We Fear the Other: Theological Reflections on Racism, Immigration and Roots of Prejudice.”
 It was sold out.
 At the invitation of the Sikh community, the Interfaith Conference also hosted an “interfaith tent” at the second Chardhi Kala 6K Memorial Run & Walk in August 2014.